-First of all I would like to greatly thank my dear parents for their constant encouragement and support through which this project came to its end.
+First of all I would like to greatly thank my dear parents and my uncle to giving me the chance to complete my academic study, for their constant encouragement and support through which this project came to its end.

 Secondly I would like to thank my close friends from their great help, advise and devotion through which I gained experience and learned the skill of creating infrastructure of this documentation.